 Head up for stylish drinks and breathtaking views at the city’s best hotel bars.
 Try Blu Bar on 36 at the Shangri-La, Zephyr at the Hyatt Regency, Zeta Bar the Hilton, Hyde Hacienda at the Pullman Quay Grand, Level 7 at Primus Hotel and the Champagne Bar at Sofitel Sydney Darling Harbour.

 Sydney has undergone a small bar revolution in recent years, with tiny drinking dens that are big on creativity.
-Bulletin Place at Circular Quay is one of the best, Baxter Inn is an underground whisky lair in the CBD, Jacoby’s is a Tiki bar in Enmore and Dear Saint Eloise in Potts Point has an epic wine list.
+Baxter Inn is an underground whisky lair in the CBD, Jacoby’s is a Tiki bar in Enmore and Dear Saint Eloise in Potts Point has an epic wine list.
 The blush-toned Maybe Sammy in The Rocks was the only Australian bar to make the prestigious World’s Best Bars list.

 Breweries & distilleries